How to Organize Your Favorite Recipes

 7. Don’t Forget the Recipe Box

-Something that is still very prevalent today is something known as a recipe box.
+Something that is still very prevalent today is a handy item known as a recipe box.
 This is where you store all of those recipe cards passed on down from generation to generation.

 Recipe boxes can easily be stored in your cabinet or on a shelf.
 Something like this shouldn’t be forgotten because it truly is such an easy way to organize your favorite recipes.